 There are “online” application development sites – where requirements are delivered and developers around the globe “bid” on the job.
 Developers are “rated” by experience.

-Required deliverables:
+I suggest we obfuscate the product:

-High level requirements, rather generically to expose as little information as possible.
+Deliver High level requirements, rather generically to expose as little information as possible.

-Highly detailed functional specification, possibly obfuscated to the actual application.
+Then deliver Highly detailed functional specifications, probably obfuscated to the actual application.

 Requirement for a common codebase for both Android and Apple (compatible with the latest OS version).